Udemy Alternatives

 We look more closely at Udemy’s strengths and weaknesses later, but there are several reasons why you might seek an alternative:

-• Course Quality and Consistency: With such a vast number of courses and teachers, it's inevitable that Udemy course quality can vary.
+• Course Quality and Consistency: With such a vast number of courses and teachers, Udemy courses inevitably vary in quality.
 You might be looking for a platform with more consistent course quality and vetting.

 • Greater teacher or community interaction: Udemy courses often lack feedback from instructors and community interaction and discussion forums.

-• Specialized Learning: If you're wishing to focus your learning in a particular field, you might want to look for platforms that cater specifically for that area of interest.
+• Specialized Learning: If you wish to focus your learning in a particular field, you might want to look for platforms that cater specifically to that area of interest.

 With that in mind, who is Udemy best suited for?